Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 2019.
 One on excavated pools on 29 September.

 2020.
-Six records - one the forest lake on 18 September, one on the excavated pools on 23 September, one on the forest pool on 27 September, one moving between the forest and excavated pools on 3 October, one on excavated pool on 23 October, one on excavated pool on 10 November.
+Six records, potentially all relating to a single bird - one the forest lake on 18 September, one on the excavated pools on 23 September, one on the forest pool on 27 September, one moving between the forest and excavated pools on 3 October, one on excavated pool on 23 October, one on excavated pool on 10 November.

 Hoopoe.